We received the message to attend a crime scene at the British Museum some time after seven in the evening.

 I motioned Anne to switch off her torch.
 She obliged, and then cursed silently as her boot disturbed something.
 Bending over, she gasped and straightened, a jacket clenched in her fist.
 “This belongs to Peter,” she whispered harshly.

-Moments later a scream was torn from within the crater, echoing harshly along the cavernous walls.
+Moments later a scream tore from within the crater, echoing harshly along the cavernous walls.

 A figure now stood before the cross, partially obscured by the stone.
 When it had appeared, or from where, I could not tell.
 It was stooped, like some arthritic elder, clad in a tattered, hooded robe that draped its features in shadow.
 One hand clutched a dagger in an oddly long and sinuous arm.
 The arm reached out and slashed crosswise, eliciting another scream.